Double-Real-Virtual and Double-Virtual-Real Corrections to the Three-Loop Thrust Soft Function: Results

 \section{Results}

 ~ Now we present the result for RRV.
 We start with the $2$ gluon emission contribution.
 In the virtual loop, all parton propagators are included.
-We decompose the two-gluon-virtual contribution according to the colour structures by
+We decompose the two-gluon-virtual contribution according to the color structures by\footnote{Here the factor $\cos(\pi\epsilon)$ arises from the phase factor $e^{i\pi\epsilon}$ of the amplitude, which is absent when one of the Wilson lines is incoming and the other is outgoing.}

-where $N_f$ is the number of flavours of quarks, and $C_A$ and $C_F$ are defined at the beginning of section \ref{subsec:nnlo-soft}.
+where $N_f$ is the number of the quark flavors, and $C_A$ and $C_F$ are color structures defined at the beginning of section \ref{subsec:nnlo-soft}.
 Here

 and